raul23/SimulRPi/docs/api_reference.rst

    There are some platform limitations on using some of the keyboard keys with ``pynput``.

-   For instance, on macOS some keboard keys may require that you run your script with `sudo`.
+   For instance, on macOS some keyboard keys may require that you run your script with `sudo`.
 All alphanumeric keys and some special keys (e.g. :obj:`backspace` and :obj:`right`) require `sudo`.
 In the content of :ref:`default_key_to_channel_map <content-default-keymap-label>` shown